Deffro/deffro.github.io/_projects/statify.md

   - Software Development
   - Web Development
   - API
+  - Deployment
 mathjax: "true"
 ---

 An app where anyone can join with spotify credentials and see a lot of cool statistics about his/her profile.

+Before visiting the app, you might want to check the Known Bugs section at the end of the page.

+Since the app uses a lot of requests, does a lot of processing and creates many visualizations, it can take up to 20 seconds to load.

 **The project is available on my [GitHub](https://github.com/Deffro/statify).**